 Third Trimester: Weeks 29 - 40

 You might start feeling excited about the arrival of the baby not being so far away, but you will still need to support any new or recurring pregnancy symptoms that you may be having at this time in order to prepare for the process of giving birth.

 - Focus: Digestion, Urinary, Musculoskeletal, Spiritual, Emotional, Psychological, Immune Support

 - Areas of Concern: Heartburn, Joint swelling, Puffiness, Mobility Issues, Constipation, Hemorrhoids, Sleep, Frequent Urination, Fatigue, Emotional, Psychological

 - Application Methods: Butters, Salves, Gels, Cleansers, Scrubs, Inhalers, Roll-ons, Aromatic Mist, Aromatherapy Patches

 Labor & Delivery

-Whether you are having a natural delivery or C- Section, your needs can rapidly shift throughout the progress from the start of labor to delivery.
+Whether you are having a non-surgical or C-section, your needs can rapidly shift throughout the progress from the start of labor to delivery.

-Whether you have a natural delivery or C- Section, be sure to take care of yourself during these delicate days after giving birth to taking your infant home for the first time.
+Whether you have a non-surgical delivery or C-section, be sure to take care of yourself during these delicate days between giving birth and taking your infant home for the first time, and beyond.
 Your body has undergone something major and you will need time to heal your body, mind, and spirit in addition to caring for your newborn child.